briancheldelin/formatdrives/README.md

 formatdrives
 ============

-script that reformats drives that are connected to the comptuer.
+Script that reformats drives that are connected to the computer.